 - Vitiligo vulgaris

 - Segmental vitiligo

-3. How can the hypopigmented maculae be visualized in diagnosis?
+3. How can hypopigmented maculae be visualized during diagnosis?

 - UV B 311nm